APRIL 8, 2020

 NOTE: This article was has been updated from the original Facebook post to include additional content and related links.

-From what I can tell, from Facebook’s rules, is that angry nipples are okay, breastfeeding pics and scared breast pics are cool, but beautiful imagery of a woman’s breast is not okay.
-But they do go on to say that art is allowed, except, as it appears to me anyway, not realistic art that represents and non-feeding, non-scared female torso.
+From what I can tell from Facebook’s rules, angry nipples are OK, breastfeeding pics and scared breast pics are acceptable, but beautiful imagery of a woman’s natural breast is not OK.
+But they say that art is allowed, except, as it appears to me anyway, not realistic art that represents a non-feeding, non-scared female torso.

 Beyond that, know that censorship in and of itself is a dangerous thing.
-Today it’s visual expression, tomorrow it’s lyrics.
+Today, it’s a visual expression; tomorrow, it’s lyrics.
 Then what?
 How far does it go?

-To fellow artists and creatives, thank you for taking the time to share about censorship and our diminishing platforms for expressing our creativity.
+To fellow artists and creatives, thank you for sharing about censorship and our diminishing platforms for expressing our creativity.